-Human mothers don’t hold the patent on good parenting!
-There are good mothers among wildlife, too.
-They feed their young, often at the expense of their own needs.
-They protect them—with ferocity, if necessary.
-Many play with their children.
-And, they do their best to teach their offspring how to fend for themselves when they reach adulthood.
-Like any good mother will do!
+Human mothers don’t hold the patent on good parenting.
+There are good mothers among wildlife, too!
+They feed their young, often at the expense of their own needs, and protect them—with ferocity, if necessary.
+And, they do their best to teach them how to fend for themselves when they grow up, as any good mother will do.
 So, here are some of wildlife’s good mothers.
 A couple of them might surprise you!

-A Red Fox (Vulpes vulpes) mother dotes on her kits.
-She digs a den before their birth and cares for them constantly for the first two weeks.
-She relies on her mate to hunt and bring her food, so she doesn’t have to leave them unattended.
-If something happens to him, it makes life hard for her during this time, but she doesn’t abandon her young.
-She takes on the tasks of finding food and raising them alone.
+A Red Fox mother dotes on her kits.
+She cares for them ceaselessly for their first two weeks, relying on her mate to hunt and bring her food.
+If something happens to him, it makes life hard for her during this time, but she doesn’t abandon them.
+She takes over the tasks of finding food and raising them alone.

-Otherwise, both she and her mate will raise their young (usually five), teaching them how to hunt and other survival skills they’ll need.
-They’re also playful parents and spend time rolling around and playing chase with their kits.
+Otherwise, both she and her mate will together raise their young (usually five), teaching them hunting and other survival skills.
+And they’re playful parents, too, taking time to roll around and play chase with their kits.
 The male leaves in the fall.
 The kits leave when they’re six or seven months old, although females sometimes remain with their mother for a year. • All about the Red Fox • Foxes: frequent questions

-The Mexican Free-tailed Bats (Tadarida brasiliensis) shown here are in a “nursery” colony—only moms and their pups.
+The Mexican Free-tailed Bats, Tadarida brasiliensis, shown above are in a “nursery” colony—only moms and their “pups.”
 No adult males allowed!
-Along with most other bat species, they have just one pup at a time.
-Pups are born hairless and they all snuggle together for warmth.
+As with most other bat species, they have just one baby at a time.
+They’re born hairless and snuggle together as a group for warmth.
 Their moms are close by and move into the huddle to nurse them, sometimes sleeping there for a while.
-Mothers can locate their pups among hundreds, even thousands, of others—all calling for their mother —by their baby’s odor and voice.
+Mothers can locate their babies among hundreds, even thousands, of others—all calling for their mothers—by its odor and voice.
 Feeding a pup consumes half the mother’s body weight each day.
-Each mother flies out at night to consume an estimated 1,000 mosquitoes per hour! • All about bats • Bats: frequent questions
+Each mother flies out at night to consume an estimated one thousand mosquitoes per hour! • All about bats • Bats: frequent questions

-If you have a nest in your yard, protect it from lawnmowers by driving a wide circle of 3-foot-tall stakes around it.
+If you have a nest in your yard, protect it from lawnmowers by bordering it with a circle of stakes.
 That’s better than fencing, which may restrict the movement of the mother and kits.
 It won’t be for long—they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions

-Mallard (Anas platyrhynchos) mothers need all the rest they can get!
-They lay eight to 13 eggs—more than half their body weight!
-The mother is very protective of her young, even pretending to be hurt by squawking and flapping on the ground to draw away a predator’s attention.
-If ducklings scatter, she collects them back together.
-After they hatch, she leads them to find food.
-When they need rest, she tucks them under her for warmth and protection.
+Mallard mothers lay eight to thirteen eggs—more than half their body weight!
+The mother is very protective of her young, and will even pretend to be hurt by squawking and flapping on the ground to draw a predator’s attention away.
+If her ducklings scatter, she collects them back together.
+When they need sleep, she tucks them under her for warmth and protection, and tries to get some rest herself!
 Some ducklings will probably stay with her until the next breeding season. • All about birds • Birds: frequent questions

-Northern Raccoon (Procyon lotor) females are normally mild-mannered, but when they’re mothers, they’ll fight ferociously to protect their babies.
+Northern Raccoon females are generally mild-mannered, but when they’re mothers, they’ll fight ferociously to protect their babies.
 Kits (usually three or four) are born between March and August.
-She guards them carefully for about four months, until they’re ready to strike out on their own.
-Sometimes they stay with her until she’s forced to move them out to make way for her next litter. )• All about the Northern Raccoon • Northern Raccoons: frequent questions
+She guards them carefully for about four months until they’re ready to strike out on their own.
+Sometimes they stay with her until it’s time for her next litter. • All about the Northern Raccoon • Northern Raccoons: frequent questions

-Striped Skunk (Mephitis mephitis) mothers raise their babies on their own.
-After mating, males go their own way.
-The mother starts teaching her young (usually five to seven of them) how to hunt at about six weeks old.
-She’s very protective.
-If her young are threatened, she may spray predators without the usual warning skunks give.
+Striped Skunk mothers raise their babies on their own (after mating, males go their own way).
+The mother starts teaching her young (usually five to seven) how to hunt at about six weeks of age.
+She’s very protective—if her young are threatened, she may spray without her usual warning to predators.
 Kits often stay with their mother until the next mating season.
-Observers report that skunks from the same litter who happen to meet up later act overjoyed to see each other again. • All about the Striped Skunk • Skunks: frequent questions
+(Observers have reported that skunks from the same litter who happen to meet up later act overjoyed to see each other again.) • All about the Striped Skunk • Skunks: frequent questions

 As soon as a dolphin calf is born, its mother leads it to the surface for its first breath.
-Such a good mom, she gets almost no sleep for the first two months, to stay vigilant.
+Such a good mom, to stay vigilant she gets almost no sleep for the first two months.
 Baby, on the other hand, sleeps a lot—half a brain at a time.
-That’s because dolphins keep one hemisphere of their brain alert, while the other hemisphere sleeps.
+That’s because dolphins keep one hemisphere of their brain alert, while the other sleeps.
 Calves keep mom in sight by keeping their awake side next to her.